THE SHIPYARD

 LYRAN

-FIGHTING TIGER SPECIAL OPERATIONS CRUISER (CO): The Lyran experience
+FIGHTING TIGER SPECIAL OPERATIONS CRUISER (CO): The Lyran experience with the Jagdpather

-been configurable, like the two smaller classes it was intended to mimic, while
+configurable, like the two smaller classes it was intended to mimic, while

 retaining firepower equal to a Heavy Command Cruiser.
 It was an unconventional

-response to the introduction of Heavy Battlecruisers by other races that
+response to the introduction of Heavy Battlecruisers

-ultimately proved less attractive than the imposing Hellcat BCH.
+by other races that ultimately proved less attractive than the imposing Hellcat

 The Far Stars Duchy actually

 considered the construction of this class instead of the standard Lyran BCH.
+The configurable design made it well suited to

-of the Far Stars, which had retained much of its pre-war character and still
+the "backwater" nature of the Far Stars, which had retained much of

-demanded support from a small number of ships capable of a variety of peacetime
+its pre-war character and still demanded support from a small number of ships

-missions.
-However, tight wartime controls imposed by the Empire on major ship
+imposed by the Empire on major ship production prevented the construction of

-production prevented the construction of such a ship and a BCH for use on the
+such a ship and a BCH for use on the fighting front was produced instead.

 Any additional fighters added